South Korea 4 Day Itinerary (Seoul and the DMZ)

 Statue of Peace

-Nothing to do with the Korean War, The Statue of Peace symbolises the abduction and rape of Korean women during the Japanese occupation of Korea.
+Nothing to do with the Korean War, the Statue of Peace symbolises the abduction and rape of Korean women during the Japanese occupation of Korea.

 Statue of Peace